pielstroem/Topics/README.md

-# A Python library for topic modeling and visualization
+# A library for topic modeling and visualization

 ## Installation